 You don’t have to travel very far to find a great burger in the East Bay — though “great,” of course, is in the eye of the beholder.
-From East Bay neighborhood spots to the trendy areas in Oakland and Berkeley, you can find all kinds — classic diner burgers that’ll fill you up for around $7, smash burgers that eschew maximal juiciness to offer the greatest amount of crunch, and classic burgers from pedigreed chefs.
+From East Bay neighborhood spots to trendy areas in Oakland and Berkeley, you can find all kinds: classic diner burgers that’ll fill you up, smash burgers with delectable lacy edges, and classic burgers from pedigreed chefs.
 There’s even a game-changing veggie burger or two.
 All of them have their charms.Read More

-Where to go when you’re craving a juicy beef patty or two
+Where to go when you’re craving a big burger

 Phila Burger Station